-Keoghs has a zero-tolerance approach to modern slavery and human trafficking in all forms.
-We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in our supply chain.
-We are also committed to ensuring there is transparency in our own business and in our relationships with suppliers.
-We ensure that:
+Keoghs has a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in our supply chain.

-- We adopt best industry practice and are legally complaint in all our recruitment and employment processes, and are confident that modern slavery is not and will not take place within our business;
+- We adopt best industry practice and are legally compliant in all our recruitment and employment processes, so that employees can be confident that modern slavery is not and will not take place internally;

-- We adopt robust procedures for checking that modern slavery is not present anywhere in our supply chain;
+- Employees and third parties can be confident that we adopt robust procedures for checking that modern slavery is not present anywhere in our supply chain;

-- We will treat any report of apparent modern slavery seriously and will take appropriate action.
+- Everyone can be confident that Keoghs will treat any report of apparent modern slavery seriously and that appropriate action will be taken.

-- Advertise all job vacancies appropriately, internally and externally via official advertising routes;
+- Ensure that all job vacancies are advertised appropriately internally and externally via official advertising routes;

 - Undertake appropriate pre-employment checks including obtaining previous employment reference checks (up to 3 years), and where required DBS checks;

 - Pay all of our employees the minimum wage or an above rate appropriate to their role;

 - Set out our clear approach to modern slavery and human trafficking in this policy statement;

 - Adopt a framework of other HR policies and procedures that employees may find useful and relevant for managing any issues or incidents, such as the Whistleblowing and Grievance Policies;